hashicorp/terraform-website/content/source/docs/cloud/run/ui.html.md

     -> **Note:** If Terraform Cloud skips a plan because the changes weren't relevant, it will still post a passing commit status to the pull request.

-- Status checks on the pull request are not updated after an apply, so a commit with a successful plan but an errored apply will still show the passing commit status relevant to the plan.
+- Terraform Cloud does not update the status checks on a pull request with the status of an associated apply.
+This means that a commit with a successful plan but an errored apply will still show the passing commit status from the plan.

 ### Contents of Pull Request Plans